salimwid/bt5153_gp_group9/README.md

 # BT5153 Group Project (Group 9) - Airbnb Smart Scan
 This is the Github repository for Group 9 Final Project for BT5153 Class Semester 2 2022. <br>

-To clarify the codes submitted, below are the details: <br>
+To clarify the codes submitted, below are the details:
 <h4> Codes listed in the folder 'preprocessing_models_and_recommender_system':</h4>
 <ul>
 <li> <strong> File Name: </strong>content_based_recommendation.ipynb <br>